Magnificat (Vivaldi): Structure and scoring

 Vivaldi structured the Magnificat, RV 610, in nine movements, eight for the text of the canticle (Luke 1:46-55) and the conclusion for the doxology.
-Set in G minor, it is scored for two soprano soloists, alto and tenor soloists, SATB choir, violin I and II, viola, and basso continuo, such as cello and a keyboard instrument.
+Set in G minor, it is scored for two soprano soloists, alto and tenor soloists, SATB choir, two oboes, violin I and II, viola, and basso continuo, such as cello and a keyboard instrument.
 The following table shows the title, voices, tempo marking, time, key and text source for the nine movements.
 A performance requires approximately 15 minutes.
 A performance of RV 611, with the elaborate arias, takes around 20 minutes.

 Movements

 Vivaldi interpreted each verse of the Magnificat canticle with different musical material but kept the work concise.
 Michael Talbot characterised the movements in liner notes:

 1

 The first movement expresses the magnification, "Magnificat anima mea Dominum" (My soul magnifies the Lord), with a striking upward chromatic passage in slow tempo.

 2

 In the second movement, three passages of the verse are given to different solo voices in an aria a tre.
 "Et exultavit spiritus meus" (And my spirit rejoices) is sung by the soprano, "Quia respexit humilitatem" (because he regarded the humility of his servant) by the alto, with a choral entry to illustrate "omnes generationes" (all generations), and the passage "Quia fecit mihi magna" (because he did great things for me) by the tenor.